awsandy/awstflab1/0_Setup/README.md

 1. Click **Next step**.

-1. You may leave **Environment settings** at their defaults of launching a new **t2.micro** EC2 instance which will be paused after **30 minutes** of inactivity.
+1. You may leave **Environment settings** at their defaults apart form instance type select "Other Instance type" and select **t3.micro** Note by default this will be paused after **30 minutes** of inactivity.

-1. Click **Next step**.
+2. Click **Next step**.

-1. Review the environment settings and click **Create environment**.
+3. Review the environment settings and click **Create environment**.
 It will take several minutes for your environment to be provisioned and prepared.

-1. Once ready, your IDE will open to a welcome screen.
+4. Once ready, your IDE will open to a welcome screen.
 Below that, you should see a terminal prompt.

     You can run AWS CLI commands in here just like you would on your local computer.